Duesenberg Model A: Production

 The initial production target was 100 cars per month.
 By the end of 1922, after slightly more than a year of production, fewer than 150 Duesenberg Straight Eights had been built.
-Production of the Straight Eight continued through several changes in management, placement of the Duesenberg Automobiles and Motors Company into receivership in January 1924, and the restructuring of the company into the Duesenberg Motor Company in February 1925, until the purchase of the company by E. L. Cord in October 1926.
-About 650 Straight Eights had been built when Cord ended production in 1926.
+Manufacture continued through several changes in management, placement of the Duesenberg Automobiles and Motors Company into receivership in January 1924, and the restructuring of the company into the Duesenberg Motor Company in February 1925.
+Production was ended following the October 1926 purchase of the company by E. L. Cord, with some 650 Straight Eights having been built.